TheStorySeries/Tim-The-Invisible-MUTANT-PC/README.md

 Important: This only Dedicated for PC's and Laptops.

-Or Click the link [Link] to view our Webpage.
+Or Click the link https://thestoryseries.github.io/Tim-The-Invisible-MUTANT-PC/ to view our Webpage.

 Copyrighted by MR.SCRIPTER MR.CODER ©